-The United States will continue to monitor Costa Rica's implementation of its IPR obligations under the CAFTA-DR.
+The Costa Rican Attorney General's office has recently voiced a willingness to pursue IPR crimes more forcefully than in the past.
+The United States looks forward to seeing a corresponding improvement in IPR enforcement and will continue to monitor Costa Rica's implementation of its IPR obligations under the CAFTA-DR.